Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Nonsugar, nonprotein crystalloid is preferred.

-• Normal saline or ringer’s lactate should be started first.
+• Normal saline or Ringer’s lactate should be started first.

 4. Correct acid-base disturbance.